JuM1697/THM-WriteUps/Volt Typhoon Write-Up/Readme.md

 ### Question 14
 **The attacker uses netsh to create a proxy for C2 communications.
 What connect address and port does the attacker use when setting up the proxy?
 Answer Format: IP Port**
-Now we need to find the netsh command which established the C2 channel.
-We search for it with
+Now we need to find the netsh command that established the C2 channel.
+We search for it using
 ```
 netsh
 ```